 The Office of Defense Services (ODS) offers career opportunities for attorneys, legal assistants, legal administrative specialists, investigators, client intake specialists, forensic social and mitigation specialists, and administrative and information technology professionals.
 ODS fills jobs as they become vacant.
 For information about the ODS’ law clerk program and internships, please click on the links at the bottom of this section.

-If you are interested in working at the ODS, please email a cover letter and resume to ODS human resources ODS_HR@delaware.gov.
 ODS will send an electronic confirmation after your resume is received.
 ODS will keep your resume on file for 12 months.
 As positions become available, ODS will review your resume to see if you meet the requirements for the vacant position(s).

 Benefits | Internships | Law Clerk Programs